 The idea of living and traveling the world in a van is a dream for many.
 But when turning this dream into reality you’re faced with some difficult questions and decisions like – which van should I get, will my van have issues down the road, and what should I know before I buy it?
-We know because we had the same questions as we searched for a van to drive down the 15,000 miles long Pan American Highway.
+We know because we had the same questions as we searched for a van to drive down the Pan American Highway.

 After lots of research, tests, and trials we settled down on a Ram Promaster 1500 campervan.
-We lived in our Promaster campervan for nearly 2 years as we traveled through 15 countries from sandy ocean beaches in Mexico to cloud forest jungles in Panama, across endless mountain passes in Patagonia and so-called Death Roads in Colombia.
+We lived in our Promaster campervan for nearly 2 years as we traveled through 15 countries from sandy ocean beaches in Mexico to cloud forest jungles in Panama, across endless mountain passes in Patagonia, and so-called Death Roads in Colombia.

-During this journey, we learned all the ins and outs about traveling in a Ram Promaster – from the pros that make it a great van life vehicle to the smallest little things that absolutely drive us nuts and wish we could change.
+During this journey, we learned all the ins and outs of traveling in a Ram Promaster – from the pros that make it a great van life vehicle to the smallest little things that absolutely drive us nuts and wish we could change.

 If you’re thinking about getting a Ram Promaster, this guide covers 14 Pros and Cons that you should know before you purchase one!